Shagshag/prestashop-documentation/RiskCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Risk.php line 68
+* This method is defined in [classes/Risk.php line 68](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Risk.php#68)

 #### Arguments